jsdp: a Java Stochastic DP Library: The jsdp library

 The maximum sample size (\texttt{maxSampleSize}) refers to the sample size adopted for random variables at stage 1; if the reduction factor per stage (\texttt{reductionFactorPerStage}) is 1, this sample size will be adopted also in subsequent stages, otherwise the sample size in subsequent stages will shrink exponentially fast according to the rule

 where \texttt{period} denotes the stage for which we are computing the the sample size.
 We name this approach {\bf sample waning}.
 To the best of our knowledge, a similar approach has not yet been discussed in the literature.
 It should be noted that the appeal of sample waning in the context of a forward or backward recursion algorithm is related to the advantage brought by memoization.
-A combination of sample waning and forward recursion in \texttt{jsdp} has been successfully adopted to solve large instances of a routing problem discussed in \cite{Rossi_2019}.

 Finally, we proceed and apply backward recursion to solve our problem.
 The discount factor (\texttt{discountFactor}) captures value discounting from one period to the next. \texttt{stateSpaceLowerBound} and \texttt{loadFactor} are parameters utilised to initialise \texttt{hashtables}.
 In this specific instance, we use \texttt{HashType.THASHMAP} as hash table to store the state space.
-Enum \texttt{HashType} contains other possible choices, including a hash table (MapDB) that provide disk storage in place of RAM for large state spaces.\footnote{\url{https://mapdb.org/}}
+Enum \texttt{HashType} contains other possible choices, including a hash table (\url{https://mapdb.org/}) that provide disk storage in place of RAM for large state spaces.

 Backward recursion is invoked as follows.

 After running the code the output obtained is the following.

 \texttt{jsdp} exploits parallelisation made available off-the-shelf by Java streams, this is evidenced in the CPU usage statistics.